 The NDP classrooms are setup with practical laboratory training, which gave me up-to-date experience.
 The NDP program was a tangible learning experience and gave me a solid foundation in IT.

 The staff was always ready and willing to assist.
 Communication between the staff and students is very open and constructive.

 What benefits and support does Erie Institute of Technology provide veterans?
 Why would you recommend EIT to other veterans?

 EIT is the only educational institution in the area that offers a peer specialist from the VA that assists veterans to maximize their earned benefits.
 The peer specialist is a valuable resource for any veteran who has questions and concerns about their benefits.

 Another veteran resource coming soon is the Veteran Resource Center.
-This will provide veterans an added resource and assist them enrolling in, and validating their eligibility benefits.
+This center will provide assistance to veterans when seeking to use their benefits.

 I would definitely recommend EIT to all veterans.
 It is a designated 2018 Military Friendly School.

 What advice can you give current students and new graduates that can help them be successful?